underscoreio/shapeless-guide/src/pages/representations/products.md

 Shapeless also provides tools for performing more complex operations such as mapping, filtering, and concatenating lists.
 We'll discuss these in more detail in Part II.

+The behaviour described above isn't magic.
+We could have achieved all of this functionality using `(A, B)` and `Unit` as alternatives to `::` and `HNil`.
+However, there is an advantage in keeping our representation types separate from the types used in our applications.
+`HList` provides this separation.

 ### Switching representations using *Generic*